-The System's policy in regard to the allocation of invested assets is established and may be amended by the LASERS Board.
+The System's policy regarding the allocation of invested assets is established and may be amended by the LASERS Board.
 Plan assets are managed on a total return basis with a long-term objective of achieving and maintaining a fully funded status for the benefits provided through the pension plan.

-The following were LASERS Board adopted asset allocation policies in effect on June 30, 2023 and 2022:
+The following were LASERS Board adopted asset allocation policies in effect on June 30, 2024 and 2023: